ream/deprecated/README.md

 ## Usage

-You may use [create-ream-app](https://github.com/ream/create-ream-app) kick start a new project, or add npm scripts manually:
+You may use [create-ream-app](https://github.com/ream/create-ream-app) to kick start a new project, or add npm scripts manually:

 ```js
 {